dtalmood/Stack-Overflow-Search-Engine/README.md

-Step 2: Afterwords Download the File "express.sh" located in this repository, Open terminal, and go to file directory of where you downloaded express.sh and run the following two commands in order
+Step 2: Afterwards Download the File "express.sh" located in this repository, Open terminal, and go to file directory of where you downloaded express.sh and run the following two commands in order

 ``` chmod +x express.sh```